wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 50 And a swift messenger ran down unto Henry, with these words in his mouth, Lo ! the right hand of our army is slain ! its pride is gone !
 Zebulon has fallen !

 51 Immediately Henry departed from the fleet, and came to the shore, and went up and led the host of Columbia to the town and took it.

-* Major Fraser, son of Donald Fraser of New-York.

 [106]